dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-1.0.5 is a patch release.
-It fixes a minor bug and introduces the tutorial video in the readme.
+1.0.6 is a patch release.
+It introduces support for PHP installations earlier than 5.5.
+The plugin is tested on 5.3.

 == Donating ==